 The Dolphin Hotel

+The unique interiors are unchanged.
 Some walls are bare.
 Others are clad in wrinkled fabric, a technique inspired by Bulgarian artist Christo.
 Upstairs, black-and-white graffiti-style couches by artist-in-residence Beni Single are wrapped in plastic; and highlights by installation artist Tracey Deep abound.
 It’s a look you won’t soon forget.